 I Just Got Arrested, Now What?

-If you ever find yourself in a scenario where you’ve been arrested and aren’t sure what to do next, dial (843) 488-5000, or us this form.
+Your Myrtle Beach criminal defense attorney at Coastal Law, LLC, will help you to get a reasonable bond set, investigate your case, obtain the evidence in your case, help you to build your defense, negotiate with prosecutors, and try your case to a jury.
+If you’ve been arrested and aren’t sure what to do next, dial (843) 488-5000, or use this form.
 We’ll be glad to answer your questions so you can make an informed decision.